allianceauth/allianceauth/docs/installation/services/openfire.md

 ### Preparing Auth

-Once all settings are entered, run migrations and restart gunicorn and celery.
+Once all settings are entered, run migrations and restart Gunicorn and Celery.

 ### Group Chat
 Channels are available which function like a chat room.
 Access can be controlled either by password or ACL (not unlike mumble).